With Ridgewood Still Mourning Sudden Death Of Teen, Newborn Is Delivered By Village Responders

-It began with a 911 call received at 10:35 a.m.
+It began with a 911 call received by Public Safety Telecommunicator Stephany Estrada at 10:35 a.m.
 Oct.
-12 by Public Safety Telecommunicator Stephany Estrada: A 38-year-old Upper Boulevard resident was in labor, the woman's husband told her.
+12: A 38-year-old Upper Boulevard resident was in labor, the woman's husband told her.

 It was his wife's third pregnancy and the contractions were already close together, he warned.